 Anyone new to ecommerce is probably asking themselves—what is the difference between D2C and B2C?

 That’s a fair question.

-Essentially, D2C brands operate without the “middlemen” marketplaces like Amazon that B2C businesses rely on.
+Essentially, the D2C business model operates without “middlemen” marketplaces or sales channels like Amazon that B2C businesses rely on.
 In D2C, every exchange and encounter involves only a brand and its customers.

 And how are these D2C companies faring?

 New research indicates 55% of customers want to shop directly with their favorite brands, not with retailers.
 This year, the number of digital D2C buyers is expected to surpass 100M for the first time.

 That being said, over 60% of all online product searches still start on Amazon, so any aspiring D2C business has to be mindful of the ecommerce giants as they plan a path forward.
 Nevertheless, two out of five Americans say they’ll shop with D2C brands in the coming years, so the opportunities will be there.